matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 * Event Store: This is a specialized database where events are stored.
 Events are appended to the store in the order they occur and can be replayed to recreate the state of the system.
 * Aggregate: In Event Sourcing, aggregates are the primary objects that encapsulate state and behavior.
 They produce and process events.
-Foe example, a Transaction might be an aggregate that processes events like "MoneyDebited" or "MoneyCredited".
+For example, a Transaction might be an aggregate that processes events like "MoneyDebited" or "MoneyCredited".
 * Projections: Projections are read-only views or models built from the sequence of events.
 They are often used to query the current state of the system or generate reports.
 Projections can be updated in real-time as new events occur.